How Funerals Are Done In Different Parts Of The World

 Some funeral traditions from across the world could be considered barbaric to you, and yours barbaric to those whose traditions you find barbaric.

-This page will hope to tell you a few of those traditions.
+This page will hope to tell you a few of those traditions such as dog funerals.
 It is important to keep an open mind when reading some of these, and although they may not be for you, they are the traditional burial method for the people who practice them.
 Remember, cultures differ, and what is normal for one, isn’t for another.

 Here is how funerals are done in different parts of the world.